 The recipient of the Leonard Ingrams Memorial Award 2012 from Garsington Opera, John Andrews has been in demand as a symphonic, operatic and choral conductor since he was awarded the special ‘Orchestra Prize’ at the First Bela Bartok Opera Conducting Competition in Romania in 2005.
 He is Conductor-in-Association with the English Symphony Orchestra and Music Director of the Norfolk and Norwich Festival Chorus, the Harpenden Choral Society, Trinity Orchestra and the Leicester Symphony Orchestra.
-He was recently appointed Principal Guest Conductor of the UK’s National Symphony Orchestra for a period of three years.
+In 2017 he was appointed Principal Guest Conductor of the UK’s National Symphony Orchestra for a period of three years.

 Notable engagements include Die Entführung aus dem Serail in Rostock, Germany, the Garsington Opera production of Hansel and Gretel at West Green House, a debut performance of La Cenerentola for the Garsington Festival, Tolomeo, Don Giovanni, Anna Bolena and Pia de’ Tolomei for English Touring Opera, The Mikado for Co-Opera, Cosí fan tutte for English Chamber Opera, Orfeo ed Euridice at St John’s Smith Square and Offenbach’s Robinson Crusoe for Opera della Luna at the Iford Festival.
 For Stanley Hall he has conducted The Barber of Seville, Eugene Onegin and a double bill of Mozart’s Der Schauspieldirektor and Pagliacci.
 He is a resident conductor for Opéra de Baugé where he has conducted Lucia di Lammermoor, Riccardo Primo, Don Pasquale, Die Entfürung aus dem Serail, La Traviata, Giulio Cesare, La Bohème and Il barbiere di Siviglia.
 As assistant to Andrew Litton he prepared Der fliegende Holländer for Den Nye Opera with the Bergen Philharmonic.